splunk/splunk-operator/docs/Examples.md

 ### Example: Cluster Manager
 In this example, app3 and app4 are installed on any indexer instances that are managed by the cluster manager.
-App5 and app6 are installed locally on the ClusterMaster instance.
+App5 and app6 are installed locally on the ClusterManager instance.

 ```yaml
 apiVersion: enterprise.splunk.com/v3